brianshumate/crabtrack/ROADMAP.md

 # CrabTrack roadmap

-## Error handling

-- Handle errors with configuration
-- Handle errors when fetching data from Celestrak
-- Handle errors when parsing TLE data
-- Handle errors when storing/retrieving data with DuckDB

-## Data fetching
+## Data

-- Get TLE data from Celestrak from the app
+- [] Get TLE data from Celestrak from the app
-- Schedule data fetching from Celestrak
+- [] Schedule data fetching from Celestrak
+- [] Export passes as CSV or Markdown table

 ## Database support

-- Use DuckDB to store TLE data matched to per-satellite information like:
+- [] Use DuckDB to store TLE data matched to per-satellite information like:
   - Name
   - Launch date
   - Launch site